nataliabernardo/nataliab_metis/Project_5/Readme.md

 #### Method for identifying curb ramps on images

-There are different ways of identifying a  specific class on images Image Classification x Object Detection x Object Segmentation.
+There are different ways of identifying a  specific class on images, as illustrated in the picture below.

 <p align="center"> <img src="post_images/image_detection.jpg" width="90%"></p>